Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction: Experiments settings

 Concerning the selection of hyperparameters for the network, we choose a model size with stage$=$12 for our experiments.

 All network models used in these experiments are implemented using the PyTorch framework and are run on a computer equipped with four NVIDIA GeForce GTX 3090 GPUs.
 During the model training phase, we set the batch size to be \(2\), adopt an end-to-end training strategy, and use the SSIM loss function with a coefficient of \(1\).
+We train and test using different slice sizes for each dataset: (320, 320) for the fastMRI and In-house datasets, (256, 256) for the IXI dataset, and (240, 240) for the BraTs 2018 dataset.
 All parameters are optimized using the Adam optimizer with a learning rate of \(1 \times 10^{-4}\).
 To prevent overfitting, we used a validation set to select the optimal parameters during the training process.
 The final experimental results are based on these optimal parameters, as selected and validated through the validation set, and applied on the test set.